 When we first opened, the young people we served were very similar to those seen at other Covenant House sites: the majority had either fled physical, emotional and/or sexual abuse or had been "kicked out" of the family home.
 For the most part these young people are under-educated and lag behind their peers in both social and emotional development.
 Marijuana and alcohol (crystal meth wasn't on the scene yet) were the drugs of choice and there was little awareness of "street kids" in Vancouver.

 During this past decade we have seen an explosion in the number of youth presenting with serious mental health and addictions issues.
 Likewise, we continue to identify an increase in the number of youth who have aged out of foster care (19 years old) and have no where to live and no source of income.
 Homelessness, and a lack of affordable housing, continues to be identified as major concerns by Vancouver residents.

 Covenant House has witnessed the results of chronic homelessness; during the last few years, the numbers of young people coming to our shelter increased to the point where we were turning away more youth than we serving.
-To address this distressing trend, we asked the Province of British Columbia for help and in April 2008, we secured a $5M one-time gift which allowed us to add 37 extra beds (for a total of 54) to our crisis shelter.
+To address this distressing trend, we asked the Province of British Columbia for help and in April 2008, we secured a $5M one-time gift which allowed us to add 37 extra beds (for a total of 54) to our Crisis Program.

 Growth and adaptation continue

 Turning to the government for this seed money was an anomaly for Covenant House Vancouver, a proudly privately funded organization.
 However, the urgent need to bring these kids inside trumped our usual approach of waiting until private funds had been raised.
 Both Covenant House and the governments from who we received support, were confident that our 50,000+ donor base would sustain this rapid and necessary expansion of service.